 Many self-administered and office-administered injectable products require prior authorization.
 In some cases they will be made available through a vendor, designated by Molina.
-For additional information about our prior authorization process, including a link to the prior authorization request form, please refer to the Pharmacy section of this Provider Manual.
+More information about our prior authorization process, including a link to the prior authorization request form is available in the Pharmacy section of this Provider Manual.